This adaptation of a Scottish folktale was commissioned by the 2014 Kicking the Bucket festival.

 Dedicated to Malin Bergman and Bernard Andrews

-A musician and a storyteller wander with their sand bag and their ocean drum full of stories, looking for somewhere to tell one.
+A musician and a storyteller wander with their ocean drum full of stories, and arrive on a sparsely populated island.

-Jack is a boy who lives by the sea with his wonderful grandmother.
+Jack is a boy who lives by the sea with his feisty grandmother.
 When she falls ill, he fights Old Man Death, who shrinks and is thrown out to sea.
-But funny things start to happen, and Jack begins to see things differently...
-Avoiding simple answers, the show explores difficult experiences within a gentle atmosphere, with Swedish and Scottish folktunes, and a wide variety of shadow puppets.
+But strange things start to happen, and Jack begins to see things differently...
+Avoiding simple answers, the show explores loss and grief in a safe atmosphere.

-The 25 minute performance is followed by refreshments (where possible, our vintage tea party) and an art activity
+The 25 minute performance is followed by refreshments and an optional, relaxing art activity.

-'[It made me feel] upset and happy - Grandma died but then they had a celebration.'
-Victory School pupil, Southwark
+'... upset and happy - Grandma died but then they had a celebration.'

-'Thank you so much for treating us with a beautiful show full of creative imagery and fantastic music and still-echoing stories.'
+'Thank you so much ... a beautiful show full of creative imagery and fantastic music and still-echoing stories.'

 Where Are You Now?